January 4, 2021

 • Vegetarian: and if you want to keep it totally vegetarian, tofu would be perfect – I'd say my herb crusted baked tofu would be the best!

-bowl of roasted butternut squash risotto with sage and quinoa
+A bowl of butternut squash quinoa risotto garnished with sage.

 Ah, leftovers.
 One of my simple pleasures in life!